exonum/exonum-doc/src/advanced/time.md

 - The time value would be indicated directly in the header of each block making it more accessible.
-- Time would be forcibly updated in the course of consensus operation: it is impossible to sabotage the update of time without stopping the consensus.
+- Time would be forcibly updated in the course of consensus operation: it would be impossible to sabotage the update of time without stopping the consensus.
 - Blockchain would not be clogged by transactions associated with time determination.

 Disadvantages: